You got Tropical Storm Danny moving up there, and you got other storms moving in.

 It's just oh, and grab audio soundbite number 23.

-This just happened this afternoon on PMS.
+This just happened this afternoon on PMS, NBC.

-Snyderman said, hey, one thing that seems to separate Ted Kennedy from all the rest is that average ordinary people have a Ted Kennedy story.
+Snyderman said, Hey, one thing that seems to separate Ted Kennedy from all the rest is that average ordinary people have a Ted Kennedy story.

 Oh, what a line that is.